Download the all-new Republic app:

 Advertisement

-Facebook founder and CEO Mark Zuckerberg on Friday explained why social networking website did t pull down US President Donald Trump's post that h a historical reference to Civil Rights movement.
-In an elaborate post on Facebook, Zuckerberg said that post remained online since it also contained information regarding US Army and thus, was considered to be of relevant information to citizens.
+Facebook founder and CEO Mark Zuckerberg on Friday explained why the social networking website did not pull down US President Donald Trump's post that had a historical reference to the Civil Rights movement.
+In an elaborate post on Facebook, Zuckerberg said that the post remained online since it also contained information regarding the US Army and thus, was considered to be of relevant information to the citizens.

-RE: Twitter Puts tice On Donald Trump's 'shooting Starts' Tweet For 'glorifying Violence'
+READ: Twitter Puts Notice On Donald Trump's 'shooting Starts' Tweet For 'glorifying Violence'

 Advertisement